GoogleCloudPlatform/serverless-spark-workshop/lab-01/README.md

 # Lab 1: Cell Tower Anomaly Detection

 This lab is data engineering centric and uses rules based processing to detect defective cell towers needing maintenance.
-It is self-contained and fully scripted to follow along at your own pace.
+It is self-contained and fully scripted to follow along at your own pace.<br>

+Credits: TekSystems

 ## 1. Prerequisites